-- 1. Visualization techniques When appropriate the MTPO will utilize GIS maps, charts, graphs, Power Point presentations, or pictures to illustrate plans or ideas used in plans or drafts.
+- Visualization techniques When appropriate the MTPO will utilize GIS maps, charts, graphs, Power Point presentations, or pictures to illustrate plans or ideas used in plans or drafts.
 These tools may be used on the City of Topeka website, as well as hard copy presentation available for viewing at public meetings. - 2.
 Web Page The city of Topeka maintains a web site that hosts the MTPO.
 Using this internet tool, the MTPO's planning documents, meeting agendas, meeting minutes, contact information, and a variety of other information is made available to the public.
 The website will also contain MTPO Policy Board members, Technical Advisory Committee members and other information for public review.
 Plans are also being considered to expand the interactive nature of the City of Topeka/MTPO website to include an interactive public mapping interface to view the locations of projects both on-going and those projected to be undertaken in the near future.
 The public is able to submit comments on these plans via email correspondence.
-The public can also request to be added to the Interested Parties Contact list as well. - 3.
-Planning Workshops The purpose of the Planning Workshop is to have subject experts present information about the topic and to gain public reaction to it.
+The public can also request to be added to the Interested Parties Contact list as well.

+- 3. Planning Workshops The purpose of the Planning Workshop is to have subject experts present information about the topic and to gain public reaction to it.
 The focus of the workshops is to educate the public and public leaders.
-Planning workshops should have a certain topic, but staff should be prepared to field other questions related to mobility in the region.

-- 4. Public Access Television The City of Topeka broadcasts regularly on its government access cable channel, Channel 4.
-The availability of a variety of City services and meeting announcements are broadcast on this channel.
-This television channel is available to all Topeka Area residents who subscribe to Cox communications.
+Planning workshops should have a certain topic, but staff should be prepared to field other questions related to mobility in the region. - 4.
+Public Access Television The City of Topeka broadcasts regularly on its government access cable channel, Channel 4.
+The availability of a variety of city services and meeting announcements are broadcast on this channel.
+This television channel is available to all Topeka area residents who subscribe to Cox communications.
 The MTPO uses the Topeka Planning Department to staff its operations, and the MTPO staff can post information on Topeka Channel 4. - 5.
 News Media Contacts and Press Releases The MTPO staff will work with the City of Topeka and local media outlets as needed to inform the new media of upcoming MTPO public involvement events.
 Press releases announcing the approval of major MTPO documents (MTP, TIP, etc.) and notices announcing public information meetings for draft MTPO products will be released through these public involvement methods. - 6.
-Surveys Between November 2000 and April 2001 the Metropolitan Planning Department conducted a series of Visual Preference Surveys in conjunction with A. Nelessen Associates of Princeton, New Jersey.
-The results of that survey have provided a great deal of primary information about the type of community the region's residents want to see.
-The MTPO may similarly use survey instruments in conjunction with public involvement activities.
+Surveys The MTPO may similarly use survey instruments in conjunction with public involvement activities.
 Various types of survey instruments and distribution techniques will be considered in designing MTPO surveys. - 7.
-Pamphlets The MTPO will consider preparing and distributing pamphlets that provide a general overview of the MTPO, and the processes for developing and modifying transportation plans, the Transportation Improvement Program (TIP) and the rationale for preparing studies for a specific project (with assumed financial assistance from project sponsors for project related information).
-The pamphlets, and future editions, will be distributed, at a minimum, to the organizations and groups identified.
-In addition, pamphlets shall be available to the public at City and County offices, the Public Library, the internet, and other locations as deemed necessary and accessible.

-The MTPO staff will be available to make presentations on the information contained in the pamphlets to the organizations and identified or any other group that requests a presentation.
+Pamphlets The MTPO will consider preparing and distributing pamphlets that provide a general overview of the MTPO, and the processes for developing and modifying the MPO or TIP, and the rationale for preparing studies for a specific project (with assumed financial assistance from project sponsors for project related information).
+In addition, pamphlets may be available to the public at City and County offices, the Public Library, the internet, and other locations as deemed necessary and accessible. - The MTPO staff will be available to make presentations on the information contained in the pamphlets to the organizations identified or any other group that requests a presentation. - 8.
+Social Media The MTPO staff has a Facebook and Twitter account.
+Staff will use these accounts to inform the public of various projects and meetings. - 9.
+Topeka Metropolitan Transit Authority (TMTA) techniques used by TMTA: